BrettlyCD/BrettlyCD.github.io/_posts/2023-11-12-power-bi-control-charts.md

 To build the Moving Range control chart, repeat the steps above to create reference line and actual trend charts.
 There are only a few differences I will call out:

-1. When createing reference lines, there is no LCL for a moving average so you can just include your *Moving Range Average* and *Moving Range UCL* fields.
+1. When creating reference lines, there is no LCL for a moving average so you can just include your *Moving Range Average* and *Moving Range UCL* fields.

 ![Moving Range Fields](../assets/img/powerbi/control-charts/moving_range_fields.png)